SXSW: The Swiss Presence in Austin

 Following the demos, the crowd gathered for a live performance from OY, the duo of keyboarder, multi-instrumentalist and vocalist Swiss-Ghanaian Joy Frempong and producer-percussionist Lleluja-Ha.

 After the demo-ing, dancing, and drinks, the various entities that made up the Switzerland team at this year’s SXSW reflected on their impact at the conference.
 These partners all came together to represent the country and its innovative spirit in an energetic and buzzy way.
 Conference-goers were left with a strong impression of Switzerland as a country that sits on the cutting edge of this new technological renaissance.
-Weather its particle physics, neuro-tech, drone swarms, art, or emerging VR platforms, it’s clear that the Swiss are ones to watch for.
+Weather its particle physics, neuro-tech, digital fabrication, drone swarms, art and architecture, or emerging VR platforms, it’s clear that the Swiss are ones to watch for.